-The Fund's main sources of income are interest and gains on financial instruments held at fair value.
+The Fund's main sources of income are interest, dividends, distributions and gains on financial instruments held at fair value through profit or loss.
 All of these are outside the scope of the new revenue standard.
-As a consequence, the directors do not expect the adoption of AASB 15 to have a significant impact on the Fund's accounting policies or the amounts recognised in the financial report.
-The Fund has not yet decided when to adopt AASB 15.
+As a consequence, the adoption of AASB 15 does not have a material impact on the Fund's accounting policies or the amounts recognised in the financial report.